 ||Government Funding, Concession, Full Fee

-This qualification reflects the job roles of workers in the accounting industry, including BAS Agents and contract bookkeepers; and of those employees performing bookkeeping tasks for organisations in a range of industries.
+FNS40217 Certificate IV in Accounting and Bookkeeping reflects the job roles of workers in the accounting industry, including BAS Agents and contract bookkeepers; and of those employees performing bookkeeping tasks for organisations in a range of industries.
 It includes preparing and lodging business and instalment activity statements, and providing advice or dealing with the Commissioner on behalf of a taxpayer in relation to activity statements.
 Individuals in these roles apply theoretical and specialist knowledge and skills to work autonomously, and exercise judgement in completing routine and non-routine activities.

 Assessment methods may include:

 The FNS40217 Certificate IV in Accounting and Bookkeeping requires 13 units of competency :

 BSBFIA401 Prepare financial reports

 FNSACC311 Process financial transactions and extract interim reports

 FNSACC312 Administer subsidiary accounts and ledgers

 FNSACC408 Work effectively in the accounting and bookkeeping industry